AMD64 is AMD’s 64-bit extension of Intel’s x86 architecture, and is also referred to as x86_64 (or x86-64).

-For Macs running OS X El Capitan 10.11 and newer macOS releases, Docker for Mac is the better solution.
+For Macs running OS X El Capitan 10.11 and newer macOS releases, Docker Desktop for Mac is the better solution.

-For Windows 10 systems that support Microsoft Hyper-V (Professional, Enterprise and Education), Docker for Windows is the better solution.
+For Windows 10 systems that support Microsoft Hyper-V (Professional, Enterprise and Education), Docker Desktop for Windows is the better solution.

 Union file systems implement a union mount and operate by creating layers.
 Docker uses union file systems in conjunction with copy-on-write techniques to provide the building blocks for containers, making them very lightweight and fast.